Mouse Nuts Mattered To Tesla's Q3 Profitability

 - Part of the fall-off in European Model S sales is attributable to competition from the Model X. It appears Q3 was the peak in European Model X deliveries, with only Norway showing any sustained demand for the car.

-- During its Q4 effort to move metal, Tesla flooded all its markets with inventory vehicles, and discounted prices (including on cars with Autopilot 2.0).
+- During its Q4 effort to move metal, Tesla flooded all its markets with inventory vehicles and discounted prices (including on cars with Autopilot 2.0).

 - The use of inventory cars to rejuvenate sales was not fully successful in the United States, Europe, or Hong Kong.